-The documentation also needs to address the following elements for the Director to determine the applicable authorisation process (i.e. "in-service" or "accelerated" EDTO authorisation) and launch the assessment of the operator's readiness for EDTO:
+The documentation also needs to address the following elements for the Director to determine the applicable authorisation process (i.e. "in-service" or "accelerated" EDTO authorisation) and assess the operator's readiness for EDTO:

 - (a) the targeted date of start of EDTO - (b) the contemplated maximum diversion time authority required - (c) the concerned aeroplane model(s) and fleet(s) (MSNs), and - (d) the intended EDTO route(s) or operational area(s) and alternate aerodromes.